-Preliminary Report: August 24, 2006 DEVELOPMENT OF REGIONAL IMPACT Project: Riverstone #1113 Final Report Due: September 7, 2006 Review Report Comments Due By: September 23, 2006
+Preliminary Report: August 24, 2006 DEVELOPMENT OF REGIONAL IMPACT Project: Riverstone #1113 Final Report Due: December 7, 2006 REVIEW REPORT Comments Due By: September 23, 2006

+Will the proposed project generate population and/or employment increases in the Region?
 If yes, what would be the major infrastructure and facilities improvements needed to support the increase?